 Thank you for considering joining codedamn as an author.
-There’s so much that needs to be done in the developer space – and writing blogs and helpful articles is one of the best ways to contribute back to the community.
+There’s so much that needs to be done in the developer space – and writing blogs and helpful articles are one of the best ways to contribute back to the community.

-As an author on codedamn, you can expect your content and presence to reach to hundreds of thousands of people every month who can benefit from your knowledge.
+As an author on codedamn, you can expect your content and presence to reach hundreds of thousands of people every month who can benefit from your knowledge.
 Codedamn has a solid social media presence, SEO, and an established reputation as a serious learning resource.
 This will help you get more people to read your articles.

 This is also a style guide you can use while you’re writing your blog posts on codedamn.
 We’ll give you tips for how you can maximize your impact by making your articles as strong as possible.

 Table of Contents